PaladinCloud/CE/jobs/pacman-cloud-discovery/README.md

-# PacBot - Cloud Discovery
+# Paladin - Cloud Discovery
 This is a batch job that pull data from the cloud (E.g. AWS).
 The data is written to flat files.
 These files are uploaded to a storage bucket (like AWS S3).
 And also get stored in a database.

 ## How to set it up?